ipython/ipython/docs/source/config/details.rst

       For continuation prompts, *width* is an integer representing the width of the prompt area in terminal columns.

-      *cli*, where used, is the prompt_toolkit ``CommandLineInterface`` instance.
-      This is mainly for compatibility with the API prompt_toolkit expects.

 Here is an example Prompt class that will show the current working directory in the input prompt: